Part 1: Impossibly Naive.

 what Steve found

 No, I didn’t look at anything else.
 No, I didn’t check out the developer.
 No, I didn’t run any numbers.
-I figured Steve had done all that pesky legwork.
+I figured Steve and his banker dad had done all that pesky legwork.

 Yes.
 I was impossibly naive.